jessfraz/blog/content/post/the-business-executives-guide-to-kubernetes.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">has anyone ever done technical breakdowns of these products in Gartner reports that are actually just trash, is this something you&#39;d read..?</p>&mdash; jessie frazelle 👩🏼‍🚀 (@jessfraz) <a href="https://twitter.com/jessfraz/status/1153866738452221952?ref_src=twsrc%5Etfw">July 24, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This post will cover some hard truths of Kubernetes and what it means for your organization and business.
-You might have heard the term "Kubernetes" and you might have been lead to believe that this will solve all the infrastructure pain for your organization.
+You might have heard the term "Kubernetes" and you might have been led to believe that this will solve all the infrastructure pain for your organization.
 There is some truth to that, which will not be the focus of this post.
 To get to the state of enlightenment with Kubernetes, you need to first go through some hard challenges.
 Let's dive in to some of these hard truths.